-The Bank holds a portfolio of Available for Sale Investments, consisting solely of Government Securities held for the purpose of meeting and exceeding the Bank's Liquidity Buffer Requirements as set by the PRA.
+The Bank holds a portfolio of Available for Sale Investments, consisting solely of Government Securities, which are held either directly or indirectly, for the purpose of meeting and exceeding the Bank's Liquidity Buffer Requirements as set by the PRA.
 These holdings are not actively traded, and any risk arising is dealt with as credit risk.

 Therefore, the only market risk that the Bank incurs which gives rise to a regulatory capital requirement is in respect of foreign exchange, for which the Bank's Board has approved a small open position limit.

-As at 31st December 2018 there was a negligible open position and therefore no market risk requirement arose as the level of risk was below the de minimis threshold included in the CRR.
+As at 31st December 2022 there was a negligible open position and therefore no market risk requirement arose as the level of risk was below the de minimis threshold included in the CRR.